 - Turn the stove off but keep the saucepan or pot on the burner.
 Continue to stir and slowly add the warm milk to the sugar.
 When you add the milk, it will vigorously bubble.
 Be careful of hot splatter!

-- Once the milk is integrated into the caramelized sugar, add the butter and continue to stir until butter is melted and mixture is smooth.4 tablespoons unsalted butter
+- Once the milk is integrated into the caramelized sugar, turn the heat on to low and add the butter and continue to stir until butter is melted and mixture is smooth.4 tablespoons unsalted butter

 - Remove from heat and stir in salt.¼ teaspoon salt